Polygyny in animals: Benefits

 Some females willingly choose polygyny in order to gain access to the "best" resources available.
 In these cases, the benefits from superior resource access must outweigh the opportunity cost of giving up monogamous parental care by a male.
 They also can get support from the same group of other females when in danger, like a female lion.

 Females in polygyny may have less extra-pair copulation.
-In socially polygynous birds, EPP is only half as common as in socially monogamous birds.
+In socially polygynous birds, EPC is only half as common as in socially monogamous birds.
 Some ethologists consider this finding to be support for the 'female choice' hypothesis of mating systems in birds.
 A polygynous leader male will always be the best mating choice before he is beaten by another male, so it is harder for females to find a partner better than their mate in polygyny as compared to monogamy.
 This might reduce the number of females at risk for EPC once their mate finds out.